raspi-robotics/raspi-robotics.github.io/docs/linuximage.md

+---
 layout: page
-title: "Linux Image"
+title: Linux Image
-permalink: /LinuxImage
+permalink: /linuximage/
+---

 This is where my linux documentation lives.